barseghyanartur/valuta/README.rst

 Globally
 ++++++++
-You could also override the ``CurrencyField`` choices in Django settings:
+You could also override the ``CurrencyField`` choices in the Django settings:

 *settings.py*